Talia Drooping Sheoak Restoration.

 Registration date: 05 November 2025

-Land Life Company Australia Pty Ltd has registered Talia Drooping Sheoak Restoration and is currently in the process of developing an Environmental Account to submit for certification.
+Land Life Company Australia Pty Ltd is currently in the process of developing an Environmental Account to submit for certification.

 About the account.

-Talia Station, a 698-hectare replanted native forest on South Australia's Eyre Peninsula.
-The project addresses severe degradation of the calcareous and sandy loam soils, which historically supported Drooping sheoak grassy woodland.
-Due to past clearance, inappropriate fire regimes, overgrazing, and pests, the Drooping sheoak grassy woodland on calcrete of the Eyre Yorke Block Bioregion is Critically Endangered, with only 3% remaining.
-The site also hosts state-listed hooded robin and diamond firetail, plus other birds like Australian Pipit, Brown Songlark, and Southern Whiteface, and connects to Kulliparu Conservation Park.
+Talia Station, a 698 ha replanted native forest on South Australia's Eyre Peninsula.
+The project addresses severe degradation of the calcareous and sandy loam soils, which historically supported drooping sheoak grassy woodland.
+Due to past clearance, inappropriate fire regimes, overgrazing, and pests, the drooping sheoak grassy woodland on calcrete of the Eyre Yorke block bioregion is critically endangered, with only 3% remaining.
+The site also hosts state-listed hooded robin and diamond firetail, plus other birds like Australian pipit, brown songlark, and southern whiteface, and connects to Kulliparu Conservation Park.

 Account location.